OpenBB-finance/OpenBB/CONTRIBUTING.md

 The **import only occurs inside this menu call**, this is so that the loading time only happens here and not at the terminal startup.
 This is to avoid slow loading times for users that are not interested in `stocks/fa` menu.

-In addition, note the `self.load_class` which allows to not create a new DarkPoolShortsController instance but re-load the previous created one.
+In addition, note the `self.load_class` which allows to not create a new `FundamentalAnalysisController` instance but re-load the previous created one.
 Unless the arguments `self.ticker, self.start, self.stock` have changed since.
 The `self.queue` list of commands is passed around as it contains the commands that the terminal must perform.

 ### Add SDK endpoint